 Are you facing the changes not visible in Elementor error?
 Elementor offers you live preview features so that whatever you change you can view it instantly.
 But sometimes you edit a page, change many elements and publish the page but your changes are not visible on the live page.

 Elementor makes it super easy to create or customize your website.
 You can change your background color, font color, text color, add different sections, and everything with Elementor.
 But sometimes after editing your page you click on the Save or Publish button none of your changes appear on your website.

 Here in this article, we will discuss the reason for this problem and of course, we will show you the solution to this error too.

 Reasons for changes not visible in Elementor error

 Browsers store cache from a website and load the website faster using the cache.
 If your browser displayed the cache version of your website, you might see the changes you made.
-Your Elementor changes are successfully implemented but for cache issues, you won’t see the changes.
+Your Elementor changes are successfully implemented, but you won’t see the changes for cache issues.

 When you see this error, you first need to clear your web browser cache.
 After that, you need to clear your website cache.
 There are many caching plugins available, you can use any caching plugin to clear the website cache.

 Theme related issue

 Elementor is compatible with most of the popular WordPress themes.
 But if your WordPress theme doesn’t maintain the standard coding structure it may conflict with the Elementor page builder and this type of error may occur.
 For theme-related issues, you need to change them or you can contact the author to solve the issue.

 If you are using too many addons for Elementor then the conflict between addons may restrict Elementor functionalities too.
 So you need to deactivate the Elementor addons and enable them one by one to check which plugin is responsible for them.